rschooley/minimus/README.md

 node_modules/minimus/bin/minimus
 ```

-Setting the ```minify``` option to true in the minimus function will use the specified S3 bucket for the assets
+Setting the ```minify``` option to true in the minimus function will use the specified S3 bucket for the assets.

 ## Images